stephdavid/english-words/README.md

 * Added new photos (France, Spain, Germany and Greece) to the carousel
 * Work to make the page responsive using Bootstrap breakpoints and an @media query
 * Redesigned the hero background collage include France etc.
-* Renamed the PopulateSearchHistory function to GetSearchHistory which is called once the page loads using an event listener.
+* Renamed the PopulateSearchHistory function to GetSearchHistory which is called once the page loads using an delegation event listener.
 * Made the previous search list items interactive, by using an click event.
 ---